 Salvadoran-Mexican Fusion · $ · 200 West

 Tucked into a small space on 200 West, El Mexsal serves pupusas, tamales, curtido, and other Salvadoran-Mexican dishes that reward adventurous eaters.
+Our guide to pupusas and Salvadoran food in Provo covers what to order here and at the valley's two other Salvadoran kitchens.
 The combination of Central American and Mexican cuisines creates a menu unlike anything else in Provo.
 Small space, big flavors, tiny prices.

 Why it's hidden: Small location, no signage presence, word-of-mouth only.